How to Pick a Sleeping Bag

 SPOON - Rarely seen, but definitely available is the spoon shape.
 To some, it may look more like an hourglass shape.
 Either way, it is produced for those that sleep on their sides.
 Side sleepers need more space when curling their knees up towards the chest, and this shape allows them to do so, without having to twist awkwardly through the night.

 BED-STYLE - Bed-style sleeping bags are on the newer end of the spectrum, so pay attention early-adopters!
 At first glance, they look much like a sleeping bag, with a mummy, semi-rectangular or rectangular shape, but they won't have any zippers.
-There is a large section cut out at the top, center of the bag, which is where you enter, feet-first, from.
+There is a large section cut out at the top, center of the bag, which is where you enter, feet-first.
 Then, a little blanket can be pulled over top, folded down, tucked inside.
 One part sleeping bag, one part blanket.
-The comforts you want while in the wilderness with the added snuggly security of wrapping a blanket around your shoulder and neck area.
+The comforts you want while in the wilderness with the added snuggly security of wrapping a blanket around your shoulder and neck area

 BLANKET - Blankets aren't so much sleeping bags, sorry for the confusion.
 Some rectangular bags can be unzipped to function as a blanket as mentioned above, but some technical blankets are only made to lay flat.
 Sometimes they can be snapped or strapped to your sleeping pad, or they can even just be laid out underneath your body for a bit of softness.
 These are more often reserved for use as extra warmth, summertime trips, or just a bit of cuddling.

 Does it really matter?

 A women's specific bag will be slimmer and lighter weight.